14 lovely riverside hotels in the UK that are perfect for a staycation

 It’s in the former home of Henry Adams, a master shipbuilder who worked for Admiral Nelson and made three ships that fought in the Battle of Trafalgar.

-Richmond Hill Hotel, London
+Richmond Hill Hotel, Surrey

-One of London’s most beautiful parks is right on your doorstep at Richmond Hill Hotel, as well as the chic shopping streets of Richmond and its atmospheric Thameside pubs.
+One of London’s most beautiful parks is right on your doorstep at Richmond Hill Hotel, as are the chic shopping streets of Richmond and its atmospheric Thameside pubs.
 A stay here combines the best of a London city break with the charm of the Surrey countryside nearby, which is easy to explore on a bike.

-The hotel looks out across Petersham Meadows, an iconic view immortalised by legendary British painter JMW Turner.
+The hotel looks out across Petersham Meadows, an iconic view immortalised by the legendary British painter JMW Turner.
 Grab a gourmet picnic from sister restaurant 144 On The Hill to enjoy by the Thames, or head into the park to spot wildlife including red and fallow deer.

-Minster Mill Hotel & Spa, Cotswolds
+Minster Mill Hotel & Spa, the Cotswolds

 Luxury spa hotels don’t come much better than this irresistible Cotswolds retreat, which matches its pretty surroundings with stylish Scandi interiors and state-of-the-art facilities.
-At Minster Mill Hotel & Spa, the Garden Spa has a heated plunge pool, rock sauna and aroma steam room, plus an indulgent menu of ESPA treatments.
+At Minster Mill Hotel & Spa, the Garden Spa has a heated plunge pool, rock sauna and aroma steam room, plus an indulgent menu of Espa treatments.

 The Newbridge on Usk, Monmouthshire

-A weekend here is best spent going for romantic walks in the stunning countryside all around you, tucking into the restaurant’s award-winning Welsh food, and relaxing out by the river when the weather’s warm, sipping a cocktail on the hotel’s pretty terrace.
+A weekend here is best spent going for romantic walks in the stunning countryside all around you, tucking into the restaurant’s award-winning Welsh food, and relaxing out by the river when the weather’s warm, preferably sipping a cocktail on the hotel’s pretty terrace.

 The Head of the River, Oxford

-The Talbot, Yorkshire
+The Talbot, North Yorkshire

 It’s a sociable place to stay too, thanks to the beautiful gardens that stretch down to the river, a comfy lounge and two terraces – one of which looks out across the water.
 Check out the gin distillery opposite the hotel for a fun afternoon out, and bring your dog along to make the most of the great walks nearby.